The world’s leading publication for data science, AI, and ML professionals.

 "5 Online Data Science Courses You Can Finish in 1 Day"

-Time is a precious commodity for many people entering data science—they might be juggling a full-time job, a bunch of side hustles, family duties, or just the general stress of life in 2021.
+Time is a precious commodity for many people entering Data Science—they might be juggling a full-time job, a bunch of side hustles, family duties, or just the general stress of life in 2021.
 Sara A. Metwalli rounded up several online courses precisely for those of you with little free time to spare, including several options you can finish within hours.

 "Nine Tools I Wish I Mastered before My PhD in Machine Learning"

 Another person’s hindsight can become your time-saving roadmap—if the former shares their insights with you, of course.
-Luckily, Aliaksei Mikhailiuk is generous enough to discuss several of the tools and methods that could’ve made his life easier as a machine learning PhD student—and that can still make your life easier, whether you’re in academia or in industry.
+Luckily, Aliaksei Mikhailiuk is generous enough to discuss several of the tools and methods that could’ve made his life easier as a Machine Learning PhD student—and that can still make your life easier, whether you’re in academia or in industry.

 "How I Would Learn Python for Data Science If I Had to Start Over"